django-fluent/django-fluent-pages/README.rst

 ~~~~~~~~~~~~~~~~~

 As briefly mentioned above, a page type can have it's own set of URL patterns, via the ``urls`` attribute.
-This allows to implement page types such as a "product page" in the tree
+This allows implementing page types such as a "product page" in the tree,
 which automatically has all products from the database as sub pages.
+The provides ``example`` module demonstrates this concept.

-The URL patterns all start at the path of the page, and a page type may be added multiple times to the tree.
+The URL patterns start at the full path of the page, so it works similar to a regular ``include()`` in the URLconf.
+However, a page type may be added multiple times to the tree.
 To resolve the URLs, there are 2 functions available:

 * ``fluent_pages.urlresolvers.app_reverse()`` - this ``reverse()`` like function locates a view attached to a page.